Dawoud Bey: Career

+The photography in ‘Dawoud Bey: Two American Projects’ is a departure from Bey’s colour photography.
+The monochrome images of ‘The Birmingham Project’ and ‘Night Coming Tenderly, Black’ show a "focus on historical events and collective memory".
+This allows them to tell a linked story of "past and present, landscapes and portraits, slavery and terrorism."
 Published by Yale University Press, and edited by Corey Keller and Elisabeth Sherman, it presents the projects in tandem and includes the poem ‘Dream Variations’ by Langston Hughes as well as accompanying texts by Steven Nelson, Torkwase Dyson, Claudia Rankine and Imani Perry to contextualise Bey’s work historically and thematically.

 Bey has lived in Chicago, Illinois since 1998.
 He is a professor of art and Distinguished College Artist at Columbia College Chicago.